 For conventional abutments, the horizontal forces may be resisted by extending sufficient soil reinforcement (strips, grids) from the back edge of the abutment footing.
-The resistance is provided by soil/reinforcement interaction.
-A typical detail is shown on figure 46.
+The resistance is provided by soil/reinforcement interaction over the full length.
+A typical detail is shown on figure 47.
 Alternately the horizontal forces may be resisted by the pile lateral capacity or by other means.